hossfeld/approx-qoe-distribution/helpApproxQoEdist.md

 given MOS and SOS parameter on a discrete rating scale from low to high.

 Parameters:
-    mos (float): Mean Opinion Score on the [low;high] rating scale. sos_parameter (float): SOS parameter is scale independent and must be in the range [0;1]. low (float): Lower bound of the rating scale used for the ratings, e.g. low=1 for a 5-point scale. high (float): Upper bound of the rating scale used for the ratings, e.g. high=5 for a 5-point scale.
+* mos (float): Mean Opinion Score on the [low;high] rating scale.
+* sos_parameter (float): SOS parameter is scale independent and must be in the range [0;1].
+* low (float): Lower bound of the rating scale used for the ratings, e.g. low=1 for a 5-point scale.
+* high (float): Upper bound of the rating scale used for the ratings, e.g. high=5 for a 5-point scale.

 Returns:
-    scipy.stats.rv_discrete: Beta distribution approximation
+* scipy.stats.rv_discrete: discrete distribution based on Beta approximation

 Raises:
-    ValueError: If SOS parameter is not in range [0;1].
+* ValueError: If SOS parameter is not in range [0;1].
 If upper bound 'high' of rating scale is smaller than the lower bound 'low'.
 If MOS or x is not in range [low;high].